 The prerequisites for a LoRaWAN network, Semtech’s LoRa Cloud services, and device provisioning must be in place.

-The device application commands the Basics Modem to join the network.
+The device application commands the LoRa Basics Modem to join the network.

-Assuming that automatic GNSS almanac updates were enabled during modem initialization, LoRa Basics Modem communicates with the network to update the GNSS almanac.
+Assuming that automatic Almanac update over-the-air was enabled during modem initialization, LoRa Basics Modem communicates with the network to update the GNSS almanac.

-Assuming that application layer clock synchronization (ALC Sync) was enabled at modem initialization, LoRa Basics Modem communicates with the network to acquire the correct time.
+Assuming that Clock synchronization over-the-air (Clock Sync) was enabled at modem initialization, LoRa Basics Modem communicates with the network to acquire the correct time.

 If the previous steps are successful, the device application waits (loops) until the clock synchronization and almanac update are started before initiating GNSS scans.
 (Wi-Fi signals can be scanned immediately.)
 The results are then sent to the application server.